 - 31 May 2016: First approved PIRS (as indicator A6) - 3 January 2018: Indicator separated into a dedicated PIRS for supply plan error (A6a).
 Definition and calculation details added. - II February 2019: Language updated to remove uses of "mean" and "MAPE", to clarify that the annualized variant of this indicator is calculated based on a full annual period's worth of data, rather than averages of quarterly performance.
 Point of Clarification 10 about the Global Fund added.
 Task Order 2 reporting added, effective FY2019 Q2.
 Targets information relocated to Annex C. - 17 March 2020: No changes - 19 May 2021: PIRS format changes.
-Responsible Individuals and Data Quality section updated. - 09 March 2022: No changes.
+Responsible Individuals and Data Quality section updated. - 22 February 2022: No changes. - 4 August 2023: Updated "Alu" to "AL".

-Indicator Number: A6b
+Indicator Number: A6b Indicator Type: Performance

-Objective I: Improved availability of health commodities (global procurement and logistics).
+Objective 1: Improved availability of health commodities (global procurement and logistics).